Generated regional Alaska river scene for Kenai River at Soldotna planning; not an exact location photo

 Yes.
 Soldotna is lower-river, more developed, and often more crowded.
 Use the Soldotna gauge and lower-river rules.

 Yes.
-Kenai salmon rules can change quickly, and emergency orders supersede printed regulations.
+Kenai salmon rules can change quickly, and emergency orders supersede printed rules.

 Sculpins, flesh flies, legal egg patterns, leeches, and nymphs are useful, but the right fly depends on season and current rules.